facelessuser/pyspelling/docs/src/markdown/filters.md

 ### JavaScript

 When first int the chain, the JavaScript filter uses no special encoding detection.
-It will assume `ascii` if no encoding BOM is found, and the user has not overridden the fallback encoding.
+It will assume `utf-8` if no encoding BOM is found, and the user has not overridden the fallback encoding.
 Text is returned in blocks based on the context of the text depending on what is enabled.
 The parser can return JSDoc comments, block comments, and/or inline comments.
 Each is returned as its own object.

 Options          | Type     | Default       | Description
 ---------------- | -------- | ------------- | -----------